Unity-Technologies/unity-ads-ios/README.md

 # Unity Ads 2.0 iOS Release Repository

-Welcome to the Unity Ads 2.0 iOS release repository
+Welcome to the Unity Ads 2.0 iOS release repository. *Please note that SDK 2.0 is still in BETA*.

 ## Binaries